Planning your Trip

 - Always allow plenty of time to reach the airport, bearing in mind any traffic or engineering works that might delay you.

-- Plan your transport and, if necessary, the route you will be taking to the airport.
+- Plan your transport and get to know your route to the airport.

 - If you are driving to the airport, ensure that you have booked airport parking in advance.